 Sponsored by the U.S. Department of Education, the purpose of the H.S.I.
-STEM grant is to expand and enhance educational opportunities for and to improve the academic attainment of Hispanic students pursuing degrees in fields of science, technology, engineering or mathematics.
+STEM grant is to expand and enhance educational opportunities for and improve the academic attainment of Hispanic students working towards degrees in fields of science, technology, engineering or mathematics.

 Science Foundation Arizona KickStarter Program

-Sponsored by MD Anderson, this grant provides funding for materials and informational workshops to educate students and staff on better UV protection.
+Sponsored by MD Anderson, the purpose of this grant is to provide materials and workshops to educate students and staff on better UV protection.

 National Institute of Food and Agriculture – H.S.I.
 Grant